 BARRETT GROUP BRETHREN

 - Next R. is interested in working at an American technology company; N. has worked there for over 10 years.
 Paula asked N. if he was amenable to networking (“of course!”) and Waffles introduced the two.
-Although Starbucks is closed, these two Texans are going to meet at a nearby coffee place.
+These two Texans are going to meet at a nearby coffee place.

 RESUME MOD CHEER